Moving Average Forecast – EXCEL GUIDE

 Let’s say a fashion retailer wants to identify seasonal fluctuations in demand.

-As the summer season approaches, identifying exactly when to start stocking summer dresses can make a huge difference to the bottom line.
+As summer approaches, identifying exactly when to start stocking summer dresses can make a huge difference to the bottom line.

 Jump too soon or too late, and the retailer could miss out on sales.
 Moving average forecasting helps managers judge it just right.